-This course provides an introduction to the principles and processes of online design and development using the Macintosh computer platform.
-It will focus on the look and feel of sites as well and the principles of aesthetic layout and navigation.
-All aspects of web design will be learned including: HTML, CSS, digital image preparation, site maps, page layout, navigation, online type techniques and the inclusion of media rich elements such as digital video.
+This course is an extension of the principles and processes of online design and development including design work for mobile devices.
+It will focus on the look and feel of sites as well as the principles of aesthetic layout and navigation.
+All aspects of web design will be learned including: HTML, CSS, CMS technology, digital image preparation, site maps, page layout, navigation, online type techniques and the inclusion of media rich elements such as digital video.
 Industry standards, ADA accessibility, online culture and the use of the internet in relation to society will also be discussed.
-Prerequisites: GRA 151 AND GRA 252 AND GRA 227, all with a "C" or better, OR consent of instructor.
+Prerequisites: GRA 151 AND GRA 252 AND GRA 227, all with a 'C' or higher, OR permission of instructor.